 Hello everyone!
 What a crowd.
-On behalf of the Planning Committee let me say this year’s fireworks show is our biggest and best one yet.
+On behalf of the Planning Committee, let me say this year’s fireworks show is our biggest and best one yet.
 Please sign the waiver before laying out your blanket.

 A few housekeeping items.
 There will be a brief intermission following the first act.
-A yellow strobe rocket will indicate when two minutes are left of the intermission so that you can retake your seats.
+A yellow strobe rocket will indicate when two minutes are left of the intermission so you can retake your seats.
 Critics, please note the yellow strobe rocket is not part of the show.

 The second act kicks off with a special fireworks display-within-a-display by Jemma, our artist-in-residence.
 You will be compelled to applaud after her multistage “rainbow-splosion,” as Jemma calls it, but we ask you to honor the artist’s wishes and respond with respectful silence.
 For those interested, a monograph of Jemma’s work is available at the funnel cake stand.